jaspector

 Requests must be submitted by 4 p.m. for next-day scheduling.

-Typical inspection sequence: Permit issuance, trade and building inspections as applicable, then final approval and certificate of occupancy where required.
+Typical sequence: Permit issuance, trade and building inspections as applicable, then final approval and certificate of occupancy where required.

-Do I need a building permit in Abilene, TX?
+01 Do I need a building permit in Abilene, TX?

 Abilene's official FAQ states permits are required for structural work and for electrical, gas, mechanical, and plumbing alterations.
 Verified examples on the FAQ include permits for carports, fences over 7 feet, reroofing when replacing more than 5 squares, and storage buildings over 200 square feet or any size with utilities.

-How much does a building permit cost in Abilene, TX?
+02 How much does a building permit cost in Abilene, TX?

+Building permit fees in Abilene, TX are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Varies by permit type.
 Plan check fee: See official fee schedule.

-How do I apply for a building permit in Abilene, TX?
+03 How do I apply for a building permit in Abilene, TX?

-1. Confirm the parcel is inside Abilene city limits and specifically within the Jones County portion if county-based jurisdiction is relevant to the file.
+To apply for a building permit in Abilene, TX, follow these steps: 1.
+Confirm the parcel is inside Abilene city limits and specifically within the Jones County portion if county-based jurisdiction is relevant to the file.
 2. Review Abilene's permit FAQ and Building Inspections page to confirm the project trigger, adopted code requirements, and whether supporting trade permits or a certificate of occupancy will also be needed.
 3. Create or use a MyGov account and submit the permit application, plans, and supporting information through the online portal, or coordinate directly with Building Inspections for in-person help.
 4. Pay permit and inspection fees before permit issuance as directed by the city.
 5. After issuance, request inspections in sequence; the city's January 29, 2026 notice states requests must be submitted by 4 p.m. for next-day scheduling beginning February 2, 2026.
 6. Obtain final approval and, where applicable, certificate of occupancy clearance before occupancy or business opening.

-What work is exempt from building permits in Abilene, TX?
+04 What work is exempt from building permits in Abilene, TX?

-How do I schedule a building inspection in Abilene, TX?
+05 How do I schedule a building inspection in Abilene, TX?

-Inspections can be scheduled via: MyGov portal and inspection request process, City Building Inspections.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Abilene, TX via: MyGov portal and inspection request process, City Building Inspections.
 Requests must be submitted by 4 p.m. for next-day scheduling..

-Other cities in Jones County
+Other jurisdictions in Jones County.

-View all Jones County jurisdictions →
+All Jones County jurisdictions →